ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 It is easy to envision a content manager who is a talented writer but has no technical skills.
 You would not want to give that person access or responsibility over delicate design or programming files for obvious reasons.

 However, the same issue exists between the designer and the back end programmers and the server administrators.
-You probably wouldn’t want someone who is an expert in front end languages (HTML, CSS) making edits to a large application written in a back end language (PHP, Ruby) - and vice versa.
+You probably wouldn't want someone who is an expert in front end languages (HTML, CSS) making edits to a large application written in a back end language (PHP, Ruby) - and vice versa.

 Additionally, what if you want to make changes to the application itself but not to the visual look of the application (or vice versa)?